 #9 Society Hill – It’s Worth the Price

 If you’re looking for an upscale area located at the very heart of Philly, Society Hill is the place for you.
 Kids living in Society Hill mostly attend the General George A. McCall School and the Benjamin Franklin Highschool.
 The Free Library of Philadelphia is also located here, and so is the Athenaeum Private Library.
 Due to its central location, Society Hill is very well-connected by public transport, although the biking system is quite functional, too.
 On top of that, the walkability of the area is pretty high.

 Last but not least, Queen Village is a community where some of the oldest residential houses and apartments in the city are located.
 Although Queen Village started off as a suburb, as Philly expanded, it today belongs to the city proper.
 This is one of the most walkable and bikeable corners of Philly, and its scenic streets will definitely make the ride even more enjoyable.
 The general safety of a neighborhood is high, it’s very diverse and vibrant.

 The City of Brotherly Love is Waiting For You

 The best time of the year to move here is now, so have you decided where to move yet?
 If so, make sure you get your chosen Philadelphia movers on the phone.
 Using highly recommended and reliable professional moving services will surely make the transition easier, and you’ll be able to settle down and enjoy the new chapter of your life without ever feeling anxiety about relocation.
+Have you thought about transporting your car across the country?
+Learn how car shipping works and hire reliable auto transport services as well.
 If that option is too expensive for you, consider getting the cheapest way to move out of state or relocating during the cheapest time of the year.
 Whichever option you choose to reduce costs when moving, Philadelphia awaits you!